marqh/docs/source/index.rst

 Welcome to MetaRelate's documentation!
 ======================================

 MetaRelate is a project aiming to deliver metadata interoperbility by relating metadata schemes.
+The key purpose is to provide the information necessary to convert the metadata of a dataset from one format to another.

 Its primary focus in the early stages of the project is working within the Meteorology and Oceanography domain.